jedisct1/zig-utf8encrypt/README.md

 - Each code point remains within its original byte-length class
 - Control characters (newlines, tabs, etc.) are preserved for structural integrity
-- Boundary characters (first/last) are never spaces for class 1 printable ASCII
+- Boundary characters (first/last) can optionally be prevented from becoming spaces (for class 1 printable ASCII)
 - Total byte length is preserved
 - The sequence of character classes is permuted to hide structural patterns